HIO-TECH-Lda/hublink-marketplace/project/recommendations.md

 - ✅ **User Authentication & Profiles**
 - ✅ **Content Management** (Blog, Legal pages)
 - ✅ **Seller Profile Pages** (Buyers can explore seller profiles and products)
+- ✅ **Progressive Web App** (Installable, offline-capable, app-like experience)

 The missing features are mostly **enhancements** rather than core functionality.
-The app is production-ready for a basic marketplace.
+The app is production-ready for a basic marketplace with full PWA capabilities.

 ---